aravindg250/PulSegCompare/README.md

 - [ ] Find areas that have about 75% similarity within the overlap region
 - [ ] Those are probably what the tubmap picked up as vessels
 - [ ] Go step by step making each a function and then put together
+- [ ] histagram of slice errors
+- [ ] finding the size fo the vessel